Sickness: When should you cancel your appointment?

 • These considerations help keep the clinic safer for everyone.

-The Covid Policy Summary:
+The Covid Policy:

 Next